davidfitz314/PriorityQueue/README.md

     find_update(element, index);

-      //Recursively loops through the binary heaps branches to find and update an elments priority.
+      //Uses a hash table to look up the element and update its priority, then it sends it to bubble to update it's position.

     deleteNode(element);